 The courses you complete provide a platform for developing chapters, artefacts or other key contributions to your thesis, exegesis and artefact, depending on which thesis pathway you choose.

-You complete the degree with courses and either a:
+You complete the degree with courses and a 120-point research thesis.

-In the final year, you write a thesis or complete a site-based project and dissertation.
+In the final year, you write a thesis:

 You will be able to find employment opportunities in a variety of organisations including:

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.